 What is the best hardware for VPN-heavy edge routing?

 Routers with multi-core CPUs, hardware crypto acceleration, and ample RAM perform best.
 Devices from the higher-end EdgeRouter lineup or running OpenWrt on capable hardware typically handle VPN workloads much better.
-How to enable vpn in microsoft edge using extensions, Windows VPN, and privacy tips for Edge browser
+Microsoft edge vpn: how to use a VPN with Microsoft Edge, extensions, system VPN, and security tips 2026

 Do I need to keep a secondary router if I switch to EdgeRouter with VPN?